 The mission of the Wenatchee Valley Misawa Sister City Association is to strengthen the climate of friendship between the cities of Misawa, Wenatchee, and East Wenatchee by promoting cultural exchange.
 The Association is dedicated to furthering the historical significance of the first non-stop trans-Pacific flight by Clyde Pangborn and Hugh Herndon in October 1931.

 What does the Wenatchee Valley Misawa Sister City Do?

 - Foster friendship and goodwill between the Sister Cities of Misawa, Japan, Wenatchee, Washington, and East Wenatchee, Washington

-- Act as official Hosting Group for both the annual Misawa City Delegations
+- Act as official hosting group for annual Misawa City delegations

 - Introduce Japanese delegates to local businesses through tours and product samples

-- Maintain weekly communications between Misawa and the Wenatchee Valley.
+- Maintain regular communications between Misawa and the Wenatchee Valley

-2014 commemorates the 83rd Anniversary of the First Non-Stop Transpacific Flight.
-The delegation is comprised of local dignitaries, Apple Blossom Festival Royalty, local businessmen and women, teachers and student ambassadors.
-The delegation has traditionally spent 1-2 days touring Tokyo, 5-6 days staying in Misawa with a family, attending the Misawa festival and attending numerous Misawa City functions.
+2024 commemorates the 93rd anniversary of the first non-stop trans-Pacific flight.
+As part of the celebrations, the Wenatchee Valley will send a delegation to Misawa, Japan in October 2024.
+The delegation is comprised of local dignitaries, Apple Blossom Festival Royalty, local business leaders, teachers, and student ambassadors.
+The delegation has traditionally spent 2-3 days touring Tokyo, 5-6 days staying in Misawa with a family, attending a Misawa festival, and participating in numerous Misawa City functions.